-If you need funding for your small business, there are a lot of ways to get it.
-Depending on your situation, needs and goals, you may be considering a merchant cash advance vs. bank loan.
+If you need funding for your small business, there are many financing options.
+Depending on your situation, needs and goals, you may be considering a merchant cash advance (MCA) or a bank loan.

 Before signing away for the funds, it’s important to note that the two options couldn’t be more different in many ways.
 Here are the five biggest differences to keep in mind as you shop around and compare options.